 “At a time of grade inflation when even an A- can bring tears, it is a lethal cocktail,” he said.

 Large swaths of professors believe students are improperly using AI in their courses — 42 percent of survey respondents marked that they knew or suspected that a student had done so in their course this semester, and another 25 percent indicated that they were unsure.
-Several said, however, that a hardline stance against the technology was naive, both because enforcing such a policy would be impractical and since employers are increasingly looking for candidates skilled at using AI to assist their work.
+Several said, however, that a hardline stance against the technology was naive, both because enforcing such a policy would be impractical and because employers are increasingly looking for candidates skilled at using AI to assist their work.

 “We have to adapt, and our students are going to be at a loss if we somehow keep them from it or stigmatize it,” Cleghorn said.
-“To me, it would feel really short-sighted to judge [students] for something that they have come to naturally, so I want to understand what makes them tick in this regard, and what they’re getting from it that’s clearly not all negative.”
+“To me, it would feel really short-sighted to judge [students] for something that they have come to naturally, so I want to understand what makes them tick in this regard and what they’re getting from it that’s clearly not all negative.”

 Carter, who is also an associate professor of biology in addition to his role at the Rice Center, said that rather than AI’s nefarious potential, he was more concerned about a stark gap in his students’ knowledge of AI, which might put students less familiar with the technology at a disadvantage.